trenton-jhu/ns3-ecmp-drb/README.md

 ./waf --run "ecmp-drb --K=8 --runMode=DRB --load=0.5 --flowSize=500000"
 ```
 Once this command completes, the result for this experiment will be written to an xml file.
 For the above parameters, the result would be saved in a file called `0-fattree-8-0.5-drb-500000.xml`
-To actually aggregate and get the results we really want, we parse the xml file using the provided `parse.py` python script (you can also run this using `python3`) by running the following:
+To actually aggregate and get the results we care about, we parse the xml file using the provided `parse.py` python script by running the following (you can also run this using `python3`):
 ```
 ./parse.py 0-fattree-8-0.5-drb-500000.xml
 ```
-This should print out the aggregate results including FCT, throughput and data for each flow tested to the screen.
+This should print out the aggregate results including FCT, throughput and data for each flow as well as the overall aggregate statistics for this trial to the screen.

 ## Acknowledgement
 This simulation code depends on several modules implemented in [snowzjx/ns3-ecn-sharp](https://github.com/snowzjx/ns3-ecn-sharp) for their work on the following papers: